 Design rich experiences via interpretivist mixed methods

 I have worked on the following domains: Virtual Reality, Embodied Agents, Affective Computing, Whole-Body Interaction, Tangible Interaction, CSCW.
 Today, I am not attached to a particular technological medium.
 I tend to favor low tech approaches, looking for mixed-reality solutions, with an emphasis on materiality.

 I wish to ground my design practice in third-place such as fablabs.
 These are places of citizen sciences and diy practices particularly relevant to challenge teaching and design approaches.
 I obtained a fabmanager university diploma (in 2018) in this perspective.

 In the past, I worked on avatars in virtual reality settings, exploring aspects of control and embodiment, followed by my PhD project on « non-verbal » interactions with virtual humans, studying balance, movement quality, affect and personality.
 During this period of experimental research, I performed various laboratory protocals, perceptual studies and self-report surveys, using virutal reality, motion capture and body sensor technologies.
 Looking for alternative research approaches, I began to work on public interactive installations questioning prospective technological implications and exploring interpretivist mixed methods.
-More in line with an emancipatory agenda, I lastly coordinated an action-research project about the design of a rural, technological and inclusive stay for visually impaired people.
-This second phase enabled me to discover qualitative methodologies, field works, ludic design, participatory and action research.
+More in line with an emancipatory agenda, I coordinated an action-research project about the design of a rural, technological and inclusive stay for visually impaired people.
+Through this project, we developed a tangible and interactive map of the village area.
+This third phase enabled me to discover field works, tangible interaction and inclusive research.
+Today, I work on the design of a mixed reality system (virtual human with tangible interaction) in a joint action training for autistic children.
 I am currently part of a virtual reality art collective (vrac) and two technocritic collectives (technologos and écran total).